ibm-cloud-docs/pattern-migrate-os-virtualization/how-to.md

 -   A VPC [public and private SSH key pair](https://github.ibm.com/cloud-docs-solutions/pattern-webapp-openshift-vpc/blob/source/docs/vpc?topic=vpc-ssh-keys&interface=ui) that is not in the deployment region.
 -   An [IBM Cloud API key](https://github.ibm.com/cloud-docs-solutions/pattern-webapp-openshift-vpc/blob/source/docs/account?topic=account-userapikey&interface=ui) for the user or service ID with the correct IAM access policies.
 -   [Secrets Manager Instance](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui)
--   An [Trusted Profile](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-tp-project&interface=ui) for an alternate authentication for project-based access.
+-   A [Trusted Profile](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-tp-project&interface=ui) for an alternative authentication for project-based access.
 -   An understanding of the [Planning for the landing zone deployable architectures](https://github.ibm.com/cloud-docs-solutions/pattern-webapp-openshift-vpc/blob/source/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-plan).

-## Installing the OpenShift Virtualization Operator
+## Installing the Red Hat OpenShift Virtualization Operator
 {: #unique-id-3}

-Placeholder subheading text.
+To install the operator, you must:

-1. Provision [**Cloud Automation for RedHat OpenShift Virtualization**](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-ocp-virtualization-e4e5b526-5a08-4d63-bea6-04417c30583e-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXZpcnR1YWxpemF0aW9uI3NlYXJjaF9yZXN1bHRz) deployable architecture in a new or existing Project.
+1. Provision [**Cloud Automation for Red Hat OpenShift Virtualization**](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-ocp-virtualization-e4e5b526-5a08-4d63-bea6-04417c30583e-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXZpcnR1YWxpemF0aW9uI3NlYXJjaF9yZXN1bHRz) deployable architecture in a new or existing Project.
-2. Once the deployable architecture is added to the project, fill in required and optional parameters.
+2. After the deployable architecture is added to the project, complete the required and optional parameters.

-For the OpenShift Virtualization Operator deployable architecture, the following parameters must be set:
+For the Red Hat OpenShift Virtualization Operator deployable architecture, the following parameters must be set:

--   Security tab: \`api_key\` or \`trusted_profile_id\`, this can be connected to a Secrets Manager instance to input or Trusted profiles.
+-   Security tab: \`api_key\` or \`trusted_profile_id\` can be connected to a Secrets Manager instance to input or Trusted profiles.
 -   Inputs tab: \`region\` and \`resource_group\`.
-3. Once the validation is successful, click “**Approve**” and add a comment.
-Then click “**Deploy**” to deploy the plan.
+3. After the validation is successful, click “**Approve**” and add a comment.
+Then, click “**Deploy**” to deploy the plan.

-## Installing OpenShift MTV operator
+## Installing Red Hat OpenShift MTV operator
 {: #unique-id-4}

-To install and configure the MTV operator on OpenShift cluster, complete the following steps outlined in the [Installing MTV Operator installation guide](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/installing-the-operator#installing-mtv-operator_web).
+To install and configure the MTV operator on Red Hat OpenShift cluster, complete the following steps that are outlined in the [Installing MTV Operator installation guide](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/installing-the-operator#installing-mtv-operator_web).

 ## Creating a Transit Gateway Connection
 {: #unique-id-5}

-To connect the OpenShift Virtualization cluster to the source VMware cluster in either IBM Cloud Classic or the Enterprise location, complete a transit gateway connection.
+To connect the Red Hat OpenShift Virtualization cluster to the source VMware cluster in either IBM Cloud Classic or the Enterprise location, complete a transit gateway connection.

 -   [A VPC](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections&interface=ui#tg-ui-adding-cross-account-connection-transit-gateway) network connection configuration or a [Direct Link](https://cloud.ibm.com/docs/dl?topic=dl-cross-account-virtual-connection-vpc&interface=ui) network configuration.
 -   A [Transit Gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui#tg-ui-creating-transit-gateway) request is needed for a network connection to another account

-## Migrating VMWare Instances to OpenShift Virtualization
+## Migrating VMWare Instances to Red Hat OpenShift Virtualization
 {: #unique-id-6}

-To migrate VMWare Instances for OpenShift Virtualization, complete the following steps outlined in the [Migrating virtual machines by using the MTV web console.](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console)
+To migrate VMWare Instances for Red Hat OpenShift Virtualization, complete the following steps that are outlined in the [Migrating virtual machines by using the MTV web console.](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console)

-1. Start by adding an [OpenShift Virtualization provider](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console#adding-virt-provider_mtv).
+1. Start by adding an [Red Hat OpenShift Virtualization provider](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console#adding-virt-provider_mtv).
 2. Next, create a [Migration Plan.](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console#creating-migration-plan_mtv)
-3. Then you can [Run your Migration plan](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console#running-migration-plan_mtv) and view within the MTV web Console.
+3. Afterward, you can [Run your Migration plan](https://docs.redhat.com/en/documentation/migration_toolkit_for_virtualization/2.2/html/installing_and_using_the_migration_toolkit_for_virtualization/migrating-vms-web-console#running-migration-plan_mtv) and view within the MTV web Console.

 ## Additional references
 {: #unique-id-7}